Monotonicity of $Q^3$ spectral element method for discrete Laplacian: Introduction

 For proving inverse positivity, the main viable tool in the literature is to use M-matrices which are inverse positive.
-All off-diagonal entries of M-matrices must be non-positive.
-Except the fourth order compact finite difference, all high order accurate schemes induce positive off-diagonal entries, destroying M-matrix structure, which is a major challenge of proving monotonicity.
+A convenient sufficient condition of M-matrices is to require all off-diagonal entries to be non-positive.
+Except the fourth order compact finite difference, all high order accurate schemes induce positive off-diagonal entries, destroying such a structure, which is a major challenge of proving monotonicity.
 In \cite{bramble1964new} and \cite{bohl1979inverse}, and also the appendix in \cite{li2019monotonicity}, M-matrix factorizations of the form $(-\Delta_h)^{-1}=M_1M_2$ were shown for special high order schemes but these M-matrix factorizations seem ad hoc and do not apply to other schemes or other equations.
 In \cite{lorenz1977inversmonotonie}, Lorenz proposed some matrix entry-wise inequality for ensuring a matrix to be a product of two M-matrices and applied it to $P^2$ finite element method on uniform regular triangular meshes.
-In \cite{li2019monotonicity}, Lorenz's condition was applied to $Q^2$ variational difference scheme on uniform meshes.
+In \cite{li2019monotonicity}, Lorenz's condition was applied to $Q^2$ spectral element method on uniform meshes.
+See extensions to quasi-uniform meshes in \cite{zhang2024monotonicity}.

-The main focus of this paper is to discuss Lorenz's condition for a fourth order scheme on nonuniform meshes and higher order accurate schemes.
-We discuss mesh constraints to preserve monotonicity of $Q^2$ variational finite difference scheme on a nonuniform mesh.
-One can of course also discuss $P^2$ variational difference scheme on a nonuniform regular triangular mesh, but there does not seem to be any advantage of using $P^2$.
-The scheme by $Q^2$ is easier to implement, see Section 7 in \cite{li2019fourth}.

-For higher order scheme, it does not seem possible to apply Lorenz's condition directly.
-Instead, we will demonstrate that Lorenz's condition can be applied to a few auxiliary matrices to establish the monotonicity in $Q^3$ variational difference scheme.
+For $Q^k$ spectral element method with $k\geq 3$, it does not seem possible to apply Lorenz's condition directly.
+Instead, we will demonstrate that Lorenz's condition can be applied to a few auxiliary matrices to establish the monotonicity in $Q^3$ spectral element method, which can be regarded a fifth order accurate finite difference scheme \cite{li2019fourth, MR4378595}.
 To the best of our knowledge, this is the first time that monotonicity can be proven for a fifth order accurate scheme in two dimensions.
-For one-dimensional Laplacian, discrete maximum principle was proven for high order finite element methods \cite{vejchodsky2007discrete}.
-We are able to show the fifth order $Q^3$ variational difference scheme in two dimensions can be factored into a product of four M-matrices, whereas existing M-matrix factorizations for high order schemes involved products of two M-matrices.
+We are able to show the fifth order $Q^3$ spectral element on a uniform mesh in two dimensions can be factored into a product of four M-matrices, whereas existing M-matrix factorizations for high order schemes involved products of only two M-matrices.